-For our first gene therapy research collaboration, we have entered into a series of sponsored research agreements with the University of Massachusetts Medical School, or UMMS, and its Horae Gene Therapy Center to utilize novel gene delivery methods and UMMS's "minigene" therapy approach to target retinal diseases.
+In February 2018, we entered into a series of sponsored research agreements with the University of Massachusetts Medical School, or UMMS, and its Horae Gene Therapy Center to utilize novel gene delivery methods and UMMS's "minigene" therapy approach to target retinal diseases.
 AAV vectors are generally limited as a delivery vehicle by the size of their genetic cargo, which is restricted to approximately 4,700 base pairs of genetic code.
 The use of "minigenes" as a novel therapeutic strategy seeks to deliver a shortened but still functional form of a larger gene packaged into a standard-size AAV delivery vector.
 The "minigene" strategy may offer an innovative solution for diseases that would otherwise be difficult to address through conventional AAV gene replacement therapy where the size of the gene of interest exceeds the transgene packaging capacity of conventional AAV vectors.
 Furthermore, one of the differentiating advantages of the "minigene" approach is that it could potentially provide a treatment that is independent of a patient's specific mutation.
 The scope of the UMMS collaboration addresses Leber Congenital Amaurosis type 10, or LCA10, which is the most common type of LCA and is caused by mutations in the CEP290 gene, and STGD1, which is caused by mutations in the ABCA4 gene.
 LCA10 and STGD1 are both orphan inherited degenerative retinal diseases that lead to vision loss without any FDA or EMA approved treatment.
 As a condition of each sponsored research agreement, UMMS has granted us an option to obtain an exclusive license to any patents or patent applications that result from the sponsored research.
-Our aggregate financial commitment for the sponsored research agreements is in the low, single-digit millions of dollars.